timm/tested/docs/onExplain.md

 - LIME [^lime]
 - Given a model with uncertain class boundaries
 - Sample around some local example, building lots of little regressions models (lots of straingth lines in a tiny region)
-- Average out the effects in that model to see how changing each variable changes the class.
+- Average out the effects in that model to see how changing each variable changes the class.<br clear=all>

 [^lime]: Marco Tulio Ribeiro, Sameer Singh, and Carlos Guestrin.
 2016.
   ["Why Should I Trust You?": Explaining the Predictions of Any Classifier"](https://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf).